sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-detail-page/cp-mobile-dev-kit-detail-page.md

 >The MDK sets the current object to the selected record when running the on press action on the list.
 The detail page then just needs to reference the correct properties assuming they are part of the object from the list page.
 You can look at [documentation](https://help.sap.com/doc/f53c64b93e5140918d676b927a3cd65b/Cloud/en-US/docs-en/guides/getting-started/mdk/development/action-binding-and-result.html#auto-set-action-binding) for more details.

+**Congratulations**!
 You have successfully created a Customer Detail page and you are now all set to [Modify a Customer Record in an MDK App](cp-mobile-dev-kit-edit-customer).

 [DONE]
 [ACCORDION-END]